Fertilizer Burn: How to Fix It and Prevent It

 Photo Credit: Thomas_EyeDesign / Canva Pro / License

-Inspect every inch of your lawn and determine if the entire lawn is affected or only select areas.
-Check the roots for damage by pulling a section out of the ground and examining its condition.
-Healthy roots will look white, long, and dense, whereas damaged roots will look grayish and brittle.
+Inspect every inch of your lawn to determine if the entire lawn is affected or only select areas.
+Check the roots for damage by pulling a section out of the ground.
+Healthy roots will look white, long, and dense, and damaged roots will look grayish and brittle.

 Digging grass with a small shovel